xiaopeiii/Mortal-ACH-RVR/README.md

 ﻿# Mortal - Feature Update Summary

-English is the primary language in this README.
-Chinese summary is included below.

 ## Overview
 This repository provides a focused summary of recent Mortal-side feature work.
 The update direction is centered on ACH + RVR training and stricter data alignment.